-DPLS 724 Adv Quantitative Data Analysis
+DPLS 724 - Advanced Quantitative Data Analysis

 Advanced data analysis such as multiple regression, factor analysis, repeated measures, and discriminate analysis will be the focus of this course.
 The SPSS computer program will be used to facilitate data analysis and interpretation.

-Prerequisite: DPLS 720 Minimum Grade: B and DPLS 722 Minimum Grade: B
+Pre-requisites: DPLS 720 Minimum Grade: B and DPLS 722 Minimum Grade: B

-DPLS 726 Advanced Qualitative Research
+DPLS 726 - Advanced Qualitative Research

 Building upon the knowledge and experience acquired in DPLS 723, this course provides students with structured opportunities to analyze, interpret, and report qualitative research, using their own or sample data banks.
-Prerequisite: DPLS 720 Minimum Grade: C and DPLS 723 Minimum Grade: C
+Pre-requisites: DPLS 720 and DPLS 723